liam-wiltshire/talks/hackthesystem/content.md

 ???

 - RCEs are the nightmare we hope we don't have to face - where an attacker can get our application (or server) to run code they want it to
- - Once the attacker can run one piece of code, it's likely they can use that to give themselves greater access to allow them to run further commands, download sensitve data, potentially even make changes to the application
+ - Once the attacker can run one piece of code, it's likely they can use that to give themselves greater access to allow them to run further commands, download sensitive data, potentially even make changes to the application

 ---
 class: content-even